MacKinnon's favorite status

 The Goalie Hangover Effect

-Connor Hellebuyck did the unthinkable last season, becoming the first goalie to win the Hart Trophy since Carey Price did it in the 2024-2025 season.
+Connor Hellebuyck did the unthinkable last season, becoming the first goalie to win the Hart Trophy since Carey Price did it in the 2024-25 season.
 Only eight goalies have ever won the Hart Trophy, showing how rare it was for Hellebuyck to accomplish this feat.
-However, only one goalie in history has ever repeated as Hart Trophy winner, as Dominic Hasek won back-to-back after claiming it in 1997 and again in 1998.
+However, only one goalie in history has ever repeated as a Hart Trophy winner, as Dominic Hasek won back-to-back after claiming it in 1997 and again in 1998.
 However, Hellebuyck is not in the favorites list to win it this season.
 No goalies are in the current top-5 favorites, indicating that the market might be overcorrecting to the forwards this season.

-Way To Early NHL Hart Trophy Odds
+NHL Hart Trophy Odds

-Analyzing the Way To Early MVP Favorite
+Analyzing the MVP Favorite

 Connor McDavid is one of the greatest players of this generation.
 Amazingly, he has tallied 100 or more points in five consecutive seasons, and in eight of nine seasons.
 McDavid is simply the best scorer, and gives the Edmonton Oilers a chance to win every night.
 It's not far-fetched to say that he's the most important player on the team, and they probably wouldn't make it to back-to-back Stanley Cup Final matches.